domstolene/da-otel-agent/README.md

-# DA OpenTelemetry Agent and Configuration Service
+# DA OpenTelemetry Agent

-This project contains an OpenTelemetry Agent and a accompanying configuration service.
+This project delivers an [OpenTelemetry Java Agent](https://opentelemetry.io/docs/instrumentation/java/automatic/) including a remotely configurable [sampler](https://opentelemetry.io/docs/concepts/sampling/), along with the accompanying REST service for configuring it.

-By creating a remotely controlled agent, we can dynamically change its behavior based on the current needs.
-For example, we could adjust sampling rates, enable or disable certain types of telemetry, or update configuration settings, all without having to redeploy or restart our applications, which would normally be the case.
+By utilizing a remotely controlled sampler, we can dynamically change its behavior based on the current needs.
+For example, we could adjust sampling rates or rules, all without having to redeploy or restart our applications – which would normally be the case.
+If remote control is not desirable, the agent configuration can be set to _read only_.
+This will still expose the configuration to the service along with any metrics collected.
+This allowing you to for example. get an idea of how many spans _would be_ sampled if the sampler was set to `always_on`.

-## The Configuration Service

-The _OpenTelemetry Configuration Service_ is a component of this project that keeps track of different agent configurations.
-This service exposes a RESTful API that allows clients to interact with it.
-The API provides a programmatic interface to the service, allowing software clients to interact with the service.

-While the sampler is working the following metrics are collected and exposed on the Prometheus compatible endpoint `/metrics`:

-* the total number of samples processed
-* the number of samples recorded by the underlying sampler
-* the number of samples dropped due to filtering rules
-* the number of samples dropped by the underlying sampler
-* the number of samples recorded due to filtering rules
+The sampler is implemented as an [extension](https://opentelemetry.io/docs/instrumentation/java/automatic/extensions/) to the agent and made use of in a way that allows you to simply replace the existing `opentelemetry-javaagent.jar` with `da-opentelemetry-javaagent.jar`.
+Existing configurations can be used as is, and making use of the `dynamic` sampler is optional.

 ## The Java Agent Extension

-The project also includes an extension to the standard OpenTelemetry Java agent.
-This extension enables the Java agent to dynamically change the sampler implementation and its configuration.

-The OpenTelemetry Java agent is a tool that automatically instruments your Java application to track transactions and report metrics.
-Our extension enhances this agent's capabilities by allowing it to switch between different sampler implementations and configurations on the fly.
-It also includes a basic filtering mechanism that allows samples to be ignored or accepted based on a simple set of rules.
+The agent extension enhances the standard OTEL Java agent's capabilities by allowing it to switch between different [sampler implementations](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#sampler) and their configurations on the fly.
+This is enabled by making use of the `dynamic` sampler which delegates the sampling decisions to one of the available implementations.
+In addition the dynamic sampler includes a basic filtering mechanism that allows spans to be created or discarded based on a simple set of rules.

 This means that you can adjust your sampling strategy during runtime without having to stop and restart your application.
-It adds a great deal of flexibility to your observability strategy and can help you adapt to changing system dynamics or diagnostic needs.
+It adds a great deal of flexibility to your observability strategy and can help you adapt to changing diagnostic needs.

-#### Filtering
+### Filtering

-The `dynamic` sampler coming with the agent extension has an optional filtering mechanism.
-This applies filtering *before* the underlying sampler recieves the data.
-And can be used to force exclusion or inclusion of a span.
+The filtering mechanism is applied *before* the underlying sampler recieves its data.
+It can be used to determine whether or not a span should be created.
 Note that inclusion takes precedence.

 OTEL can automatically add certain pieces of metadata, or "tags", to each piece of data it collects.
 For HTTP requests, this might include things like the target URL of the request (http.target), or the HTTP method used (http.method).
 These tags are what is used for the filtering.
 For example: